rdegges/rdegges-blog/articles/2012/reflections-on-herokus-waza-event.md

 event serving tea, and answered all sorts of crazy questions I had about the tea.

-After the event, my wife and I drove to the teance shop in Berkeley, and had tea at their bar.
+After the event, my wife and I drove to the teance shop in Berkely, and had tea at their bar.
 We tried several types of tea, and left with a couple hundred dollars worth of the stuff.
 Money well spent.

 If you're into tea at all, you should definitely check out the [teance][] site and order some.
 I guarantee you won't be disappointed.

-## Overall
+Overall

 Waza was a great event.
 The venue was great, the whole thing was comfortable and relaxing, and there were tons of smart and interesting people all over the